EdenWise/hjcrc/hjcrc.md

 * Svg_jews: 1 to 11!
 Ruth going to Judah. \
 * Jack Weiner in Marion Ross book "My Days" said (paraphrase) "Use my name in any way you like". \
 * Angels in old times (today?!?) lost wives!?!
 (Ruth #:#) \
-* What happens to messiahs during the golden ages and their status quos?
-Are messiahs used more intensely and kept more quiet? \
+* ~~What happens to messiahs during the golden ages and their status quos?
+Are messiahs used more intensely and kept more quiet?~~ Age of rest. \
 * Calling 3's angels: bad behavior---seen (part tense)both right and left doing it. \
 * "With such bad behavior, what am I to do with it" they appear to say. \
 * David began listening to Bathsheba more when she gave up Job?
 As a rewardee it took more abnormal subjects to interest him! \
-* gods lack natural reminders to make them behave \
+* gods avoid natural reminders to make them behave. \
 * To Eden, to us, it feels like a war on the threes. \
 - In nature a species one-ness, always looking out for itself, is key to its survival.
 Its lack of being noticed by humans (who are at the top of the food chain) has been almost entirely invisible.
 Few people who are saved (though many may lack knowing they have this protection \[yet on the radar, or someone else is protecting them\]) will be put in a horrible fate where they will be forced to pay attention to what has been left behind and will carry the weight of societies burden.
 But little fortitude has been seen by me because zero people have accepted that quiet/invisible forces have encouraged them to unknown selfishness.
-This selfishness manifests itself in pride, importance to the community; that power feels much better responsibility that they may be part of privilege...
+This selfishness manifests itself in pride; that power feels much better responsibility that they may be part of privilege...
 Eden still exists... barely... in a frayed, manifestations in rare moments, way. \
 * The games the gods play, healthy people reproduce. \
 * Lacking knowing what was going on Bathsheba started off pretty bad.
 Desperate she used beauty as an "in".
 Being separated by her husbands safety/being-a-rewardee she helped Job as an a confirmation of her aptitude. \
 * We have to go through evolution all together else we will become ignorant of the people left behind. \
 * mortal/immortal \
 * Heaven become too obvious. \
 * Jealously was created in the women/second-group?---only Adam got out of Eden. \
-* Zero people go back to Eden, the Bible states as-if fact (Gen 3:24). \
 * Heaven, a sure safety, is above nature from this perspective it breeds conservativeness. \
 * Visceral, Vicarious \
 * For the first fifty years, the first group, men mainly, the Jews, reward those who implement "secret of heaven" tasks (*rewardees*).
 For the following fifty years, the second group, the female-led group, the less knowledgeable but still protected group (their wives and other self-deserving people), are allowed the rule and they reward *resting* and guess at how to implement "secret of heaven" tasks (even get misdirected) while the Jews try to keep a status quo.
 The result of the second group fifty-year rule ends up making [laypeople] who have little heavenly knowledge, are naïve, and are exploitable/susceptible.
 Then the whole cycle is restarted again where the first group *rewardees* are excited by the naïveté of the [laypeople] who are often taken advantage of and used as tools in this battle.
 I am older and have seen a large number of poor people being used as them---the prescribed fix is desultory and ultimately selfish.
-- The right makes it look like a war with the Jews but it is more of a pretense for those that feel safer.
-The safety they have makes them more able to live in artifice; the war is a front to "getting saved" or avoid *feeling guilty*. \
 -  Desperate females were eventually given their own rule---part of the great Jewish TWO system. \

 ![](images/hear-see-speak-zero-evil.svg)